-Activity impairment is a common symptom of osteoarthritis in dogs and includes reluctance to exercise, decrease in overall activity, stiffness, lameness, inability to jump and changes in gait (6).
+Activity impairment is a common symptom of osteoarthritis in dogs and includes a reluctance to exercise, a decrease in overall activity, stiffness, lameness, inability to jump, and changes in gait (6).

 Since the discovery of the endocannabinoid system and its receptors, scientists have investigated how modulating the system could be beneficial for managing certain conditions and symptoms, including nausea.

-The studies that have been done indicate that supplementing with plant-derived cannabinoids like CBD helps to suppress nausea symptoms.
+The studies that have been done indicate that supplementing with plant-derived cannabinoids like CBD can help to suppress nausea symptoms.

 While most scientific testing has focused on the positive effects of CBD oil in humans with nausea, researchers are hopeful that these results translate to dogs.